General measurements with limited resources and their application to quantum unambiguous state discrimination: Quantum unambiguous state discrimination as a sequential measurement process

-The ancillary qubit measurement will measure state $\ket{1}$ with probability 1; this state corresponds to outcome \outc{1'} and we need to follow with second measurement $\A'$ on the post-measurement state $\ket{\tilde\psi_2}=\ket{\psi_2}$ --- this is the same state as the presented state, as it is the 1-eigenstate of the measurement effect $B$.
-The probability that effect $A'$ will be measured in the second measurement, i.e.~state \outc{2} will be determined, is directly computed using the Born rule
+Since we have $p(A_1|\psi_2)=0$, the ancillary qubit measurement will measure the state $\ket{0}$ with probability $1$; this state corresponds to the outcome $1'$ and we need to follow with the second measurement $\A'$ on the post-measurement state $\ket{\tilde\psi_2}=\ket{\psi_2}$ --- this is the same state as the presented state, as it is the 1-eigenstate of the measurement effect $B=A_1$.
+The probability that the effect $A'_2$ will be measured in the second measurement, i.e., state 2 will be determined, is directly computed using the Born rule,